 There’s an old saying that one man’s trash is another man’s treasure.
-This may apply to those looking for a deal among northern Caribbean yachts ravaged by Hurricanes Irma and Maria in September 2017.
-There certainly was a lot of devastation.
+This may apply to those looking for a deal among northern Caribbean yachts ravaged by Hurricanes.
+There certainly was a lot of devastation and a lot of hurricane damaged boats.
 Some estimates place damage in hard-hit islands like the British Virgin Islands at over 2000 vessels, including many of the sailboats in the charter fleets.
 What is crucial, according to island-based marine surveyors working in these hard-hit areas, is to do your homework before potentially buying one of these vessels.

 Types of Damage